Shishirsaha1530/Simple_Java_Quiz_App/README.md

 # Simple Java Quiz App

-This Java Quiz App has been built for SQA Learners who can particiapate in the SQA related quiz in this app.
-There are 2 modules in this app, one is for the Admin and another is for the Users.
+This Java Quiz App has been built for SQA learners who can participate in the SQA-related quiz in this app.
+There are two modules in this app, one for the Admin and another for the users.

 ## Admin Features